 Every week, the Community Blood Bank based in Sioux Falls, South Dakota, needs 500 units of blood to meet the demands of hospitals in parts of South Dakota, Minnesota and Iowa, including many Sanford Health hospitals.

-Normally these drives get hosted at businesses, churches or other community spaces.
+Normally blood drives get hosted at businesses, churches or other community spaces.
 Closures at some of these places leave the blood bank scrambling for space and donors.

 “If you have a business or a church that would host a pop-up blood drive, we would show up with the bloodmobile and get the message out through texts and Facebook posts, and things like that, to get people in the door,” said donor recruitment representative Rita Nelson.